Skip to main content Skip to footer

 At this point, you’re deciding on your mitigating action and putting strategies in place.
 Make sure to record each risk, its category, and your chosen prevention measures in a risk register.

-This is a resource for all stakeholders to refer to and understand the plan and which actions to take if needed.
-A risk register will prevent confusion down the line, helping your team stay organized and aligned if risks occur.
+This is a resource for all stakeholders to refer to for understanding the plan and the actions to take if needed.
+A risk register or a risk matrix board will prevent confusion down the line, helping your team stay organized and aligned if risks occur.

 On monday.com, you can get as detailed as necessary, and add risk owners, dates, and statuses for a fully actionable plan: